Do Squats Really Work? 10 Reasons You Need to Squat

 Below are 10 solid reasons you should squat.
 I know the list could be twice this length but we'll stick to the basics for now.

 10 Reasons You Need to Squat

 Think of the squat as a full-body stimulation exercise.
-When you practice perfect form, proper depth and a tight, stabilized posture, only then will you reap the real rewards the squat can deliver.
-You can't get that same affect from leg presses or leg extensions.
+When you practice perfect form, proper depth, and a tight, stabilized posture, only then will you reap the real rewards the squat can deliver.
+You can't get that same effect from leg presses or leg extensions.